MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/fltkernel/nf-fltkernel-fltinsertextracreateparameter.md

-The <b>FltInsertExtraCreateParameter</b> routine assumes that the given ECP context structure to be inserted into the given ECP list was previously allocated by the <a href="..\fltkernel\nf-fltkernel-fltallocateextracreateparameter.md">FltAllocateExtraCreateParameter</a> routine.
+The <b>FltInsertExtraCreateParameter</b> routine assumes that the given ECP context structure to be inserted into the given ECP list was previously allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541728">FltAllocateExtraCreateParameter</a> routine.

 Each ECP context structure inserted into the ECP list must have a unique GUID value.
-This unique value is set when the ECP context structure is allocated by the <a href="..\fltkernel\nf-fltkernel-fltallocateextracreateparameter.md">FltAllocateExtraCreateParameter</a> routine.
+This unique value is set when the ECP context structure is allocated by the <a href="https://msdn.microsoft.com/library/windows/hardware/ff541728">FltAllocateExtraCreateParameter</a> routine.

 ## -see-also

-<a href="..\fltkernel\nf-fltkernel-fltcreatefileex2.md">FltCreateFileEx2</a>

-<a href="..\fltkernel\nf-fltkernel-fltgetecplistfromcallbackdata.md">FltGetEcpListFromCallbackData</a>

-<a href="..\fltkernel\nf-fltkernel-fltfreeextracreateparameter.md">FltFreeExtraCreateParameter</a>

-<a href="..\fltkernel\nf-fltkernel-fltremoveextracreateparameter.md">FltRemoveExtraCreateParameter</a>

-<a href="..\fltkernel\nf-fltkernel-fltallocateextracreateparameter.md">FltAllocateExtraCreateParameter</a>

-<a href="..\fltkernel\nf-fltkernel-fltsetecplistintocallbackdata.md">FltSetEcpListIntoCallbackData</a>

-<a href="..\fltkernel\nf-fltkernel-fltallocateextracreateparameterlist.md">FltAllocateExtraCreateParameterList</a>

-<a href="..\fltkernel\nf-fltkernel-fltallocateextracreateparameterfromlookasidelist.md">FltAllocateExtraCreateParameterFromLookasideList</a>